Contact Lens Evaluations

 A contact lens evaluation involves assessing the cornea, tear film and eye lids to determine what type, base curve and design to use for each patient.
 There are many types and designs of contacts and each patient has different needs.
 The contact lens evaluation ensures that we are matching your individual needs with the contact lens option that will best meet those needs.

 Contact lens evaluation fees are separate from eyeglass examination fees.
 Some insurances will cover the contact lens evaluation fee.
 Be sure to check with your insurance company prior to your visit to determine if you have coverage for this fee.
-The contact lens evaluation fee includes the initial evaluation and all follow-up visits used to help determine proper fitting and vision correction with the contact lenses for a period of three months after the initial visit.
+The contact lens evaluation fee includes the initial evaluation and all follow-up visits used to help determine proper fitting and vision correction with the contact lenses for a period of 60 days after the initial visit.